matteogobbi/UIView-MGConstraints/README.md

 ## Example Usage

-Suppose to have a variable constraints, which should radically change (for instance when the user rotates the device).
+Let's suppose to have a variable constraint, which should radically change (for instance when the user rotates the device).
 The default state would be this:

 ```objc
 NSArray *viewConstraints =